JSSaini/Pipeline_For_Lake_Cadagno_Eukaryotic_Metagenomics/README.md

-# Pipeline for Eukaryotic Metagenomics analysis of Lake Cadagno.
+# Pipeline for Eukaryotic Metagenomics of Lake Cadagno.

 ## 1. Pre-processing and assembly of reads
 - Preprosessing including Quality check and normalization of raw reads using BBDuk and BBnorm using BBTools package.